 Consent/HIPAA Authorization for School Nurse To Treat.
-An electronically signed Consent To Treat must be on file annually in order for a student to receive medical care by a Community Health Network school nurse.
-The Consent/HIPAA Authorization School Nurse Health Clinic Services is located in electronic enrollment link.
+An electronically signed Consent To Treat must be on file annually in order for a student to receive medical care from a Community Health Network school nurse.
+The Consent/HIPAA Authorization School Nurse Health Clinic Services is located on the electronic enrollment link.

 Health Concerns: If your child has any health concerns, please let the school nurse know.
 We can discuss how the nurse can support your child while at school.

 Illness: Good attendance is vital for learning.
 However, if your student is sick, please keep him/her home and call the office to report his/her absence for that day.
 A student should be fever free (without the use of fever-reducing medication) and without vomiting or diarrhea for 24 hours before returning to school.
 This is for their health as well as for the health and well-being of the other students and staff.

 Immunizations: As school nurses, one of our priorities during enrollment is each student's immunization record.
 Indiana State Law requires parents to provide the school with a current record of their child's immunizations.
 A complete immunization record or exemption must be on file in the nurse's clinic.
-Please call your doctor to complete your child's immunization before the summer rush.
+Please call your doctor to complete your child's immunizations.
 For questions on immunization requirements, please stop in the school’s clinic or call your school nurse.

-Medication: Per policy 5330, Noblesville Schools defines medications as FDA-approved medicines, including those prescribed and non-prescribed (over the counter) drugs, preparations, and/or remedies.
+Medication: Per board policy, Noblesville Schools defines medications as FDA-approved medicines, including those prescribed and non-prescribed (over the counter) drugs, preparations, and/or remedies.

 All medication must be delivered to the school nurse by a parent/guardian along with a signed parent permission form.